 As part of your Peru travel guide when traveling to Peru in January is your trip to the highlands of Peru.
 The highlands are where you will find many great ancient sites and was home to the mighty Inca Empire.
 In the ancient city of Cusco, which was considered the navel of the world by the Inca, you can visit many wonderful Inca Ruins.
 Not far from Cusco is the naturally beautiful Sacred Valley of the Inca´s, where the ancient civilization grew the food for their Empire.
 The valley has a mild climate and is a very pleasant place to spend a few days.
 Go shopping at Pisaq market one of the best in Peru.

 Also in the highlands is where Machu Picchu is located.
-Considered to be the most famous of all the Inca sites, Machu Picchu is a must see on any vacation to Peru.
+Considered to be the most famous of all the Inca sites, tours to Machu Picchu are a must on any vacation to Peru.
 Situated on the side of a hill in the Andes, Machu Picchu was never found by the Spanish so it remains mostly intact.

 Further south from Cusco is the highland town of Puno; here you will find the wonderful Lake Titicaca, one of the highest lakes in the world.
 What the lake is most famous for is the floating Uros Islands.
 Like nothing else you will see on earth the Uros Islands are made completely from the reeds that grow around the lake.
 You can take one of the reed boats from Island to Island or if you have time stay in one of the reed hotels that have basic accommodation.